 Swinging Radio England Fun 50, 8th October 1966

-Correspondent Kees Brinkerink has also sent us a list of “Hitbound” singles being played on the station that week which he heard played on Johnnie Walker's show of 15th October and Roger Day's of the 13th.
-See below.
+We have also received a copy of the chart from Hans Blaauwbroek via Mary Payne (see note here) and correspondent Kees Brinkerink has sent us a list of “Hitbound” singles being played on the station that week which he heard played on Johnnie Walker's show of 15th October and Roger Day's of the 13th.
+Our thanks to all the contributors.

 SWINGING RADIO ENGLAND FUN 50